carlomilanesi/cpp-mmf/manual.md

 may be applied much later to the underlying file, possibly only when the memory-mapped file is closed.

-To ensure that every change is actually applied to the storage device, it is possible to close and reopen the memory-mapped file.
+To ensure that every previous change is actually applied to the storage device, it is possible to close and reopen the memory-mapped file.
 The `flush` operation achieves the same effect much more efficiently.